CryoGrid/CryoGrid.jl/README.md

 ## Quick start

-This is a simple layer heat conduction model with free water freeze curve and simple air temperature upper boundary condition.
+Here we define a multi-layer heat conduction model on the pre-defined soil profile for Samoylov Island.

 Make sure that you have the `Plots` package installed in addition to `CryoGrid` in order to run this example code.